-The men and women of the Monterey-Salinas Transit and its contract service provider bring an effective combination of skills, experience and dedication to carrying out their mission of advocating and delivering quality public transportation as leaders in our community.
+The men and women of Monterey-Salinas Transit and its contract service provider bring an effective combination of skills, experience and dedication to carrying out their mission of advocating and delivering quality public transportation as leaders in our community.

-MST provides a modern bus fleet which meets or exceeds all state and federal air quality rules, has constructed a state-of-the-art Bus Rapid Transit system, and is an active participant in a coordinated regional transit network covering one fifth of the coast of California with direct connections to neighboring systems in 3 surrounding counties.
+MST operates a modern bus fleet which meets or exceeds all state and federal air quality rules, has constructed a state-of-the-art Bus Rapid Transit system, and is an active participant in a coordinated regional transit network covering one fifth of the coast of California with direct connections to neighboring systems in 3 surrounding counties.
 MST services provide a choice in alternatives to automobile travel; improved access to work, education, and recreation opportunities to members of our community; and help improve the quality of life in the region by reducing traffic congestion and improving air quality.

-With the federal transportation trust fund now insolvent, MST will have to maintain a balanced budget through cost reductions and new revenue-generating partnerships with public and private entities - or perhaps through a proposed 1/8% sales tax currently under consideration and study by the Board of Directors.
+With the federal transportation trust fund now insolvent, MST will have to maintain a balanced budget through cost reductions and new revenue-generating partnerships with public and private entities - and through its new 1/8% sales tax, which takes effect April 1, 2015.
 MST expects to carry out its three-year strategic plan without compromising the sound financial structure developed over its four decades of operations.
 After past economic downturns, Monterey County has recovered more quickly than most other areas in California and the nation.
 However, given the scope and magnitude of this most recent economic slide, the county may struggle to recover as quickly as it has in the past.

-With the continued dedication of its transit professionals, Monterey-Salinas Transit will continue to meet the transportation challenges faced by our community, and will strive to exceed the expectations of our customers, employees, and stakeholders.
+With the dedication of its transit professionals, Monterey-Salinas Transit will continue to meet the transportation challenges faced by our community, and will strive to exceed the expectations of our customers, employees, and stakeholders.